Ecology Ph.D. (Ithaca)

-(2) Academic background & preparation (400 words): Describe your academic training, skills, research experience, and accomplishments relevant to your future graduate work.
+(2) Academic background and preparation (400 words): Describe your academic training, skills, research experience, and accomplishments relevant to your future graduate work.
 You may also provide the context around any perceived gaps or weaknesses in your academic record.

 (3) Future research (400 words): What research questions would you like to explore as a graduate student?
 This is in no way binding - it is only intended to give us an indication of where your research interests and approaches are headed.
 If you have written a proposal for future research (e.g., NSF predoctoral fellowship), those ideas should be included here.